yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in VSTS and Azure.md

             "type": "string"
             }
     ```
-2. Now, save all your files
+2. Now, save all your files.

 3. Right-click the project in Solution Explorer and choose "Deploy" and then "New...."